-20\.
-NOMINATION OF TEAMS
+20. NOMINATION OF TEAMS

 Nominations of individual players in order of merit for singles, and the non-playing Captain, must be received by the ITF no later than eight (8) weeks before the scheduled first day of play of the Competition.
-National Associations nominating the same players for the final stages of the competition who competed in the regional qualifying stages shall retain the same order of merit throughout the Competition.
-National Associations shall otherwise take into account the position of their players on the International Computer Rankings (ITF, ATP/WTA, regional and national rankings) and current year regional and national championships results when deciding the Order of Merit.
+National Associations shall take into account the position of their players in the ITF, ATP/WTA, regional and national rankings and current year regional and national championships results when deciding the Order of Merit.

-21\.
-CHANGE OF NOMINATIONS
+21. CHANGE OF NOMINATIONS